 Where crop area and crop yield are the cultivation area (ha) and yield (tonnes ha-1) respectively.

-2.4 Agricultural Ecological potential (AEP)
+2.4 Agricultural Ecological Potential (AEP)

-Various ecological functions are dependent on the retention of crop residues on the field, such as nutrient cycling, moisture control and, soil organic matter.
-Ecological potential calculates the limitations to residue extraction for agricultural residues to maintain the ecologial functions.
+Various ecological functions are dependent on the retention of crop residues on the field, such as nutrient cycling, moisture control, and, soil organic matter.
+Ecological potential calculates the limitations to residue extraction for agricultural residues to maintain ecological functions.

 It is calculated as:-